pja35/SXP/docs/wiki/SXPContractSpecificationFormat.md

 -   **Parties**.
 We use the *party* element from the eContracts Specification.
 The only changes are:

--the own element has been set as mandatory (it was optional at eContracts)
+-   the own element has been set as mandatory (it was optional at eContracts)

--the *id* attribute has been set as mandatory as well, so we can refer to a certain party in future clauses.
+-   the *id* attribute has been set as mandatory as well, so we can refer to a certain party in future clauses.

 Problems:

--should we extend it by specifying the country of each party, in order to use this information at the following clauses (see conflict resolution mode at breachClause?
+-   should we extend it by specifying the country of each party, in order to use this information at the following clauses (see conflict resolution mode at breachClause?

--should we constraint more in any way?
+-   should we constraint more in any way?
 E.g. forcing the user to fill *name*, *address*, etc (currently these are optional values at eContracts).